apache/solr-operator/docs/solr-prometheus-exporter/README.md

 You can also provide a custom Prometheus Exporter config, Solr version, and exporter options as described in the [Solr ref-guide](https://solr.apache.org/guide/monitoring-solr-with-prometheus-and-grafana.html#command-line-parameters).

-Note that a few of the official Solr docker images do not enable the Prometheus Exporter.
-Versions `6.6` - `7.x` and `8.2` - `master` should have the exporter available.

 ## Finding the Solr Cluster to monitor

 The Prometheus Exporter supports metrics for both standalone solr as well as Solr Cloud.